 Each Participant must provide CMSEF with current contact information for each of its Authorized Persons and Authorized Users.
-Such information must include the individual's full name, electronic mail address, and a telephone number for use during business hours.
+Such information must include the Authorized Persons or Authorized User's full name, electronic mail address, and a telephone number for use during business hours.

 CMSEF may, at its sole discretion, record communications between CMSEF and Participants, provided that such recording complies with all applicable regulations.
-This recording may include, but is not limited to, recorded telephone conversations, email, copies of faxes or other documents exchanged between CMSEF and CMSEF Participants.
-CMSEF's RSO shall have access to such electronic records in the event it is required pursuant to a Regulatory Services Agreement.
+This recording may include, but is not limited to, recorded telephone conversations, emails, copies of faxes or other documents exchanged between CMSEF and Participants.
+CMSEF's RSP's, as applicable, shall have access to such electronic records in the event it is required pursuant to a Regulatory Services Agreement.